webosose/website/content/en/docs/tutorials/native-apps/developing-built-in-native-apps.md

     For more details, see the [Flashing webOS OSE]({{< relref "flashing-webos-ose#linux" >}}) page.

-After rebooting, the native app becomes available on the Home Launcher.
+After rebooting, the native app becomes available on the Launchpad.